 Capstone Experience in Anthropology

-A current topic of broad anthropological interest, as approached from the various perspectives of the sub-disciplines.
-Prerequisites: Authorized major or minor in Anthropology, and junior or senior standing, and ANT 170, 171, either ANT 174 or 175.
+A current topic of broad anthropological interest, as approached from the various perspectives of the subdisciplines.
+May be offered as Writing Intensive.
+Prerequisites: Authorized major or minor in Anthropology, and Junior or Senior standing, and ANT 170, 171, either ANT 174 or 175.

 Required Courses II